-There are a number of referencing styles available.
-The referencing style you should use will depend on the type of essay you are writing, or the preference of the person marking it.
+There are a number of academic referencing styles available for an essay.
+The academic referencing style you should use will depend on the type of essay you are writing, or the preference of the person marking it.
 Be sure that you are using the correct referencing style as this will contribute to your essay looking and sounding more academic.

 Proofreading and editing are one of the most important parts to ensure that you have answered the question and satisfy the readers attention.
 By proofreading and editing multiple times, and even employing proofreading services (thanks Mum and Dad!), will lead to your essay sounding and reading in a more academic tone.

 Each section should undergo meticulous proofreading, to ensure the correct words, advice, research, dates, and citations are used.

 Motivated to learn how to write the best academic essays?
 Interested in learning creative writing?

 We hope you enjoyed reading the above tips for improving your essay writing skills.
 Do you have a passion for writing?
 Learn the important secrets to becoming a great writer by attending our award-winning creative writing summer school programme.